Slope Flattening

 CONSIDERATIONS

-• Slope flattening can improve fill slope stability.
+• Slope flattening can improve fill slope stability and safety.

 • Right-of-way or space constraints may restrict usage.